Mikhail Popkov

 Mikhail Viktorovich Popkov (Михаи́л Ви́кторович Попко́в; born 7 March 1964) is a Russian serial killer, rapist, and necrophile who committed the sexual assault and murder of eighty-seven girls and women between 1992 and 2011 in Angarsk, Irkutsk, in Siberia, and Vladivostok in the Russian Far East, although he has confessed to and is suspected of at least ninety in total.
 He is known as "the Werewolf" and "the Angarsk Maniac" for the particularly brutal nature of his crimes; he would extensively mutilate the bodies of his victims and perform sexual acts on them.
 Popkov was also known as "the Wednesday Murderer" because most of his victims' bodies were found on Wednesdays.
 He is the single most prolific serial killer in Russian history.

 Popkov, a former police officer and security guard, was convicted of 22 murders in 2015 and sentenced to life imprisonment, and confessed to an additional 59 three years later; on December 10, 2018, he was convicted for 56 of the 59 additional killings, three of which the police could not find sufficient evidence with which to be proven, and given a second life sentence.
 There were calls for Popkov to be executed, but this was unavailable as capital punishment in Russia is subject to a formal moratorium.

 Life

 Mikhail Popkov was born on 7 March 1964 in Norilsk, Krasnoyarsk Krai, in what was then the Russian Soviet Federative Socialist Republic, and soon moved with his parents to Angarsk, Irkutsk Oblast.
-Little is known about his upbringing and personal life beyond the fact that he was married to Elena Popkova and had a daughter named Ekaterina.
-Popkov worked as a police officer in the Irkutsk region, and by the time of his capture had also spent time as a security guard at the Angarsk Oil and Chemical Company as well as at a private firm.
+Popkov worked as a police officer in the Irkutsk region, and by the time of his capture had also spent time as a security guard at the Angarsk Oil and Chemical Company, as well as at a private firm.
+He was at the time married to his wife Elena and had a daughter named Ekaterina.